hove-io/navitia/documentation/slate/source/includes/realtime.md

 A list of the disruptions impacting the journey is also present at the root level of the response.
 A link to the concerned disruption can be found in the section "display_informations".

+<div></div>
+### Departures & Stop Schedules

+At the added stop area, the departure time of the train with a modified service is displayed if "data_freshness" is set to "realtime".
+In that case, a link to this disruption can be found in the section "display_informations" for departures, in the "date_times" object itself for stop_schedules.

+The departure time of the train with a modified service simply won't be displayed in the list of departures/stop_schedules if "data_freshness" is set to "base_schedule".